 Importance of Knowing Which Are The Most Anxious Breeds.

 Recognizing which breeds are more susceptible to anxiety is essential for several reasons.

 It helps potential dog owners make informed decisions when choosing a breed that suits their lifestyle and living conditions.

 Current owners can identify and address potential anxiety issues early on, ensuring a better life for their pets.

 Highlighting breed-specific anxieties can contribute to better breeding practices, reducing the occurrence of anxiety in future generations.

-Here’s a list of common dog breeds prone to anxiety:
+Here’s a list of the most anxious dog breeds:

-- Lagotto Romagnolo: Energetic and intelligent, this breed’s anxiety stems from separation from its human companions.
+- Lagotto Romagnolo: Energetic and intelligent, this breed’s anxiety stems from separation from their human companions.

 - Dachshunds: Prone to anxiety due to their territorial nature, which can lead to heightened nervousness in unfamiliar environments.

 - Jack Russell Terrier: Often experiences anxiety from a strong desire for social interaction, making them sensitive to changes in routine and environment.